BerlinCodeClub/build-a-website/week-2/README.md

 People are going to love this website, we should give them some way of contacting you...

 1. Switch back to `Atom`, and open `index.html` once again
-1. Below the closing tag of the interests list - `</ul>` - insert the following HTML:
+1. Below the closing tag of the interests list - `</ul>` - copy & paste the following HTML:

 ````
 <div>